-- our ability to raise additional capital; - our ability to control costs; - international conflicts and acts of terrorism; - our ability to develop, introduce, patent, market and gain market acceptance of new products, applications and product enhancements in a timely manner, or at all; - the size, timing, rescheduling or cancellation of significant customer orders; - the introduction of new products by competitors; - the availability of components used in the manufacture of our products; - changes in our pricing policies and the pricing policies of our suppliers and competitors, pricing concessions on volume sales, as well as increased price competition in general; - the long lead times associated with government contracts or required by vehicle manufacturers; - delays in the allocation of funds to state and local agencies from the U.S. government transportation bill; - our success in expanding and implementing our sales and marketing programs; - the effects of technological changes in our target markets; - our relatively small level of backlog at any given time; - · seasonality due to winter weather conditions; - the mix of our sales; - · deferrals of customer orders in anticipation of new products, applications or product enhancements; - · risks and uncertainties associated with our international business; - currency fluctuations and our ability to get currency out of certain foreign countries; and - general economic and political conditions.
+- our ability to raise additional capital; - our ability to control costs; - international conflicts and acts of terrorism; - our ability to develop, introduce, patent, market and gain market acceptance of new products, applications and product enhancements in a timely manner, or at all; - market acceptance of the products incorporating our technologies and products; - the size, timing, rescheduling or cancellation of significant customer orders; - the introduction of new products by competitors; - the availability of components used in the manufacture of our products; - changes in our pricing policies and the pricing policies of our suppliers and competitors, pricing concessions on volume sales, as well as increased price competition in general; - the long lead times associated with government contracts or required by vehicle manufacturers; - delays in the allocation of funds to state and local agencies from the U.S. government transportation bill; - our success in expanding and implementing our sales and marketing programs; - the effects of technological changes in our target markets; - our relatively small level of backlog at any given time; - seasonality due to winter weather conditions; - the mix of our sales; - deferrals of customer orders in anticipation of new products, applications or product enhancements; - risks and uncertainties associated with our international business; - currency fluctuations and our ability to get currency out of certain foreign countries; and - general economic and political conditions.